Sam Ehlinger Leads Texas to Massive Upset vs. Kyler Murray, Oklahoma

 Entering this game, Murray found himself in the company of Alabama quarterback Tua Tagovailoa and Ohio State quarterback Dwayne Haskins among the Heisman favorites.
 However, Tagovailoa (Texas A&M) and Haskins (TCU and Penn State) have come up big in their top matchups thus far.

 Murray had been padding his stats against Florida Atlantic, UCLA, Iowa State, Army and Baylor, but he had yet to face a real test.
-He got one on Saturday, and his Heisman candidacy remains in tact after his fourth-quarter heroics.
+He got one on Saturday, and his Heisman candidacy remains intact after his fourth-quarter heroics.

-Oklahoma still has games against TCU, Oklahoma State and West Virginia, so there will be opportunities for Murray to learn from this loss and re-establish himself among the Heisman favorites.
-Cming up small against a rival in the spotlight could prove costly, but don't sleep on Murray just because of one loss..
+Oklahoma still has games against TCU, Oklahoma State and West Virginia, so there will be opportunities for Murray to prove he can lead his team to wins in big games.
+Coming up small against a rival in the spotlight could prove costly, but don't sleep on Murray just because of one loss.

 What's Next

 Texas (5-1) will look to build on its momentum as it hosts Baylor on Oct.
-13. Meanwhile, Oklahoma (5-1) will have a week to rest as it has a bye before hitting the road to take on TCU on Oct.
+13. Meanwhile, Oklahoma (5-1) will have a week to rest before hitting the road to take on TCU on Oct.
 20.

 Tua Dazzles, Leads Bama in Blowout of Arkansas